-Consultation Report: APM Body of Knowledge 7th edition
+Consultation update: APM Body of Knowledge 7th edition

 The APM Body of Knowledge provides the foundation for the successful delivery of projects, programmes and portfolios across all sectors and industries.

 Our latest consultation on the proposed storyboards for the APM Body of Knowledge 7th edition saw overwhelming support for the content plans which were developed from the initial consultation held at the start of 2018.
 This feedback, along with comments from our Specific Interest Group committees has helped shape the final structure of the publication which our writing team will now build on.